50 Kisses entered the Guinness Book Of Records

 At the London Screenwriters' Festival we are dedicated to getting creative people writing and making films, and then to help them to connect their work with audiences and the industry.

-This competition will see screenwriters work produced, and filmmakers films released.
-What are you waiting for?
+This competition saw screenwriters work produced, and filmmakers films released.

 '50 Kisses' Partners